Marcel Tiemann

-Marcel Tiemann (born 19 March 1974) is a former racing driver from Germany.
+Marcel Gerard Tiemann (born 19 March 1974) is a German former racing driver.
 He is best known for being a five-time winner of the 24 Hours Nürburgring race with Opel and Porsche.

 Career

 Early series

 Tiemann started his career in Formula König before moving to Formula Renault Germany.
-In 1994 he won the championship, and graduated to Formula 3.
+In 1994, he won the championship, and graduated to Formula 3.
 In 1996, Tiemann won the Formula 3 Monaco Grand Prix driving for Opel.